* * * MARCH CLASSES ARE FULL * * *

-Please check back for May classes or email us to be notified of next class announcements
+Please email us to be notified of next class announcements

 Learn how to fix almost anything on your bike!
 Sign Up for Newark Bike Project’s four-part Bicycle Mechanics course series, composed of 10 hours of hands-on sessions where you’ll learn how to work on every system of common bicycles using the Park Tools’ curriculum for “Basic Bicycle Mechanic.”
 No prior experience with bikes is necessary.
 Bicycles will be provided.